BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/labs/structuring_your_directory.md

 One of the directories that lives inside your home directory should be called "Documents."
 Let's move ourselves into that directory.

 You can change directories with the command `cd` followed by the name of the directory you want to enter.
-To move int "Documents" we would type `cd Documents` You can also hit the <kbd>Tab</kbd> key to autocomplete directory names after you type a few characters.
+To move into "Documents" we would type `cd Documents` You can also hit the <kbd>Tab</kbd> key to autocomplete directory names after you type a few characters.

 To move to the containing directory with the command `cd ..` the `..` tells the terminal to go up one level from its current location.